nasa/Transform-to-Open-Science/docs/Area2_Capacity_Sharing/Open-Science-101/workshop_listings.md

   * This includes the city name and the venue name.
 An example of this is "Moscone Center, San Francisco, CA".
 * The topic(s) of the workshop.
   * This is usually an OS 101 module such as "OS101 Module 2".
+* The instructor and their affiliation.
+  * For example "John Doe, NASA".
 * Whether your workshop is internal to NASA or JPL.
   * Only contractors and employees will be able to attend these types of workshops.
 * Whether your workshop is using a form from an external service.